The course runs from 20 to 31 January 2025. |

 This online course is taught as a series of hands-on computer practicals using relevant public health examples from humanitarian crises.
 Sessions will be taught in the following format:

-• Presentation of an example dataset and a relevant public health problem which students are encouraged to discuss in small groups (up to 6 students) before beginning analysis
+- Presentation of an example dataset and a relevant public health problem which students are encouraged to discuss in small groups (up to 6 students) before beginning the analysis

-• A 30 minute optional drop-in session at the end of each day where students can ask any remaining questions one-on-one with tutors
+- Two 30-minute optional drop-in sessions where students can ask any remaining questions one-on-one with tutors

 This course is delivered online over 10 days, and is taught as a series of hands-on computer practicals.
 Each day's session will follow the tentative timetable: